MBA

 30 credits

-This module aims to equip you with the essential knowledge and a profound understanding of financial performance management concepts and techniques, and their application, enabling you to make informed financial decisions in organisations across industries, sectors, and geographic areas.
+This module aims to equip you with the essential knowledge and a profound understanding of financial performance management concepts and techniques, and their application, enabling you to make informed financial decisions in organisations across industries, sectors, and geographic areas

-Topics include the nature and purpose of financial management, financial reporting and communication, financial statement analysis, ratio analysis, balanced scorecard, project appraisal techniques.
 You will explore companies’ reporting tools, including annual reporting and sustainability reporting, assess companies’ financial and non-financial performance, and explore the use of financial and non-financial information to inform decision-making.
 You will explore companies’ external environment and focus on emerging challenges (including sustainability, sustainable development goals, artificial intelligence, economic crisis), and their effect on companies’ performance.

 Throughout the module, you will engage in case study analysis and group discussions to contextualise theoretical concepts.
 Practical workshops will involve critical analysis of real cases, data collection and analysis, use of technology to enhance learning.
 You will also have the opportunity to work with others and communicate your ideas and recommendations effectively.